SealedOrca/Dilvery-Cook-Managment-sytsem/README.md

-FCook is a Flutter application designed to streamline food preparation and delivery processes.
+WardaCooking is a Flutter application designed to streamline food preparation and delivery processes.
 The application caters to two main user roles: cooks (kitchen staff) and drivers.
 It manages food orders, delivery schedules, and other related tasks efficiently.

 Project Overview
-FCook provides a unified platform for managing food orders and coordinating deliveries.
+WardaCooking provides a unified platform for managing food orders and coordinating deliveries.
 The app is designed to simplify interactions between the kitchen staff and delivery drivers, ensuring smooth operations and timely deliveries.

 Features
 Cook (Kitchen) Side: